-- The access door / hatch should be large enough to allow installation and removal of the hull unit without the requirement to disassemble it. - The hull unit will pass through a hole of 800 mm diameter, provided there are no obstructions either side of the hole. - The compartment should also be connected to the ship's ventilation system.
+- The access door / hatch should be large enough to allow installation and removal of the hull unit without the requirement to disassemble it. - The hull unit will pass through a hole of 800 mm diameter, provided there are no obstructions either side of the hole. - The larger DN700 gate valve will need a 1000 mm diameter hole. - The compartment should also be connected to the ship's ventilation system.
 In tropical regions an air dehumidifier is recommended to reduce the likelihood of problems and corrosion due to condensation. - The compartment should also be supported by a central or separate bilge pump.